planetarium/NineChronicles.Headless/README.md

 -  `--workers`: Number of workers to use in Swarm.
 -  `--confirmations`: Specifies the number of required confirmations to recognize a block.
 -  `--dev`: Flag to turn on the dev mode.
--  `--dev.block-interval`: Specifies the time interval between blocks by seconds in dev mode.
+-  `--dev.block-interval`: Specifies the time interval between blocks by milliseconds in dev mode.
 -  `--dev.reorg-interval`: Specifies the size of reorg interval in dev mode.

 ### Format